 Twin development at week 25

 Did your doctor prescribe bed rest during part of your pregnancy?
 The reasons can range from intrauterine growth restriction (IUGR) to placenta previa to premature contractions and beyond.
 Ask about your specific restrictions.
 Some bed rest plans allow you to move around your home and just avoid lifting heavy objects.
 Other bed rest plans are strict orders for no activity.
-These plans require you to either sit or lay down until further notice.
+These plans require you to either sit or lie down until further notice.

 25 weeks pregnant symptoms